XRPLF/xrpl-dev-portal/content/concept-amendments.md

 You can temporarily configure an amendment using the [`feature` command](reference-rippled.html#feature).
 To make a persistent change to your server's support for an amendment, modify your server's `rippled.cfg` file.

 Use the `[veto_amendments]` stanza to list amendments you do not want the server to vote for.
-Each line should contains one amendment's unique ID, optionally followed by the short name for the amendment.
+Each line should contain one amendment's unique ID, optionally followed by the short name for the amendment.
 For example:

 ```
 [veto_amendments]